 Before examining what respondents think, it's worth understanding who they are.
 Both instruments drew from the same population: visitors to CleanProteinList.com who arrived via organic search, primarily on content covering heavy metal contamination, lead testing results, and brand safety comparisons.
 This self-selected audience skews toward safety-motivated consumers — an important context for interpreting findings.

-Quiz Data from the protein safety quiz (n=96) paints a picture of a habitual, health-focused consumer base.
-84.4% of quiz respondents use protein supplements at least "often," with 66.7% consuming them daily.
-This is not a market of casual browsers — these are people for whom protein supplementation is a routine part of daily life.
+Quiz Data from the protein safety quiz (n=215) paints a picture of a habitual, health-focused consumer base.
+81.4% of quiz respondents use protein supplements at least "often," with 67.9% consuming them daily.
+This remains a market of regular users, not casual browsers.

 Usage Frequency